goertzenator/purescript-halogen/docs/guide/05-Parent-Child-Components.md

 type Slots = ( button :: forall query.
 H.Slot query Void Unit )
 ```

 This means the component supports one type of child component, identified by the symbol `button`.
-You can't send queries to it (because `q` is an open type variable) and it doesn't emit any output messages (usually represented with `Void` so you can use `absurd` as the handler).
+You can't send queries to it (because `query` is an open type variable) and it doesn't emit any output messages (usually represented with `Void` so you can use `absurd` as the handler).
 You can have at most one of this component because only one value, `unit`, inhabits the `Unit` type.

 ```purs
 type Slots = ( button :: forall query.
 H.Slot query Button.Output Int )